 However, there’s a downside to this pump.
 Although it is brilliant to draw power from water, it doesn’t do that effectively.
 So, these sump pumps can only pump at a rate of 600-800 gallons per hour.
 You don’t want to go into a war with a monstrous cyclone with a measly rate like that!
 That’s why it’s less preferred for the basement.

 It’s slow and can’t fully dry out your basement.
 That defeats the purpose of having a pump in the first place.

-The engineers built this pump only for emergencies, yet it’s still a powerful pump.
+The engineers built this sump pump only for emergencies, yet it’s still a powerful pump.
 A good example of this is the Wayne WSS30VN Upgraded Combination.
-The base pump will show the rate of 5100 gallons per hour, whereas the backup pump has a rate of almost half of that.
+The base pump will show the rate of 5100 gallons of water per hour, whereas the battery backup sump pump system has a rate of almost half of that.